Why Islamic Banks are Better Than Conventional Banks?

 In this article, we will discuss why Islamic banks are better than conventional banks.

-Why Islamic Banks are Better Than Conventional Banks?
+Why Islamic Banks Are Better Than Conventional Banks?

 1. The Concept of Financial and Social Justice

-2. Islamic Finance Lowers The Impact of Harmful Products and Practices.
+2. Islamic Finance Lowers the Impact of Harmful Products and Practices.

 3. Promotes Stability in Investments